You are here

 Midas story 1

-Develop the children’s awareness by looking at the pot paintings of Dionysos below.
-Remind the children that the story refers to Dionysos as ‘the god of drinking and drunkenness, wild music and wild dancing’.
+Take a look at the pot paintings of Dionysos below.
+You could remind the children that the story refers to Dionysos as ‘the god of drinking and drunkenness, wild music and wild dancing’.
 Discuss how this is reflected in the pot-paintings.
 They will see several satyrs, but may need help identifying the drinking of wine and the connection between grapes and grape vines and wine.
 Notice Dionysos’ name on the pot painting of Dionysos drinking — see Language later in these notes.

 This painting from the inside of a wine cup shows Dionysos playing a lyre and singing with his head thrown back.
 He wears a wreath of ivy and is surrounded by tendrils of grapevine.
 Two satyrs dance alongside with castanets in their hands.
 Notice the snub noses of the satyrs and their pointed ears and horse’s tails.